rootstrap/tech-guides/pull-request/README.md

       **User Stories/Features:**

       The maximum scope of a PR should be a complete User Story.
-            However, sometimes a single User Story may result in too many changes in the code base making your PR too         difficult to review and once reviewed, too difficult to address all the comments you received.
+            However, sometimes a single User Story may result in too many changes in the code base making your PR too
-           In this cases a better approach is to break the User Story even further.
+            difficult to review and once reviewed, too difficult to address all the comments you received.
+So if your PR is going to be bigger than 400 lines (for most techs), or whatever is the maximum allowed in the  tech you're working, a better approach is to break the User Story even further.

       For example, we get this User Story: "As a user, I want to be able log in to the app."
       This User Story can be implemented in different PRs to facilitate review, as follows: